Epigenetic Control of Genome Function in Brain Development and Disease

 A fundamental question in Genetics and Neuroscience is how the brain executes genetic programs while maintaining the ability to adapt to the environment.
 The underlying molecular mechanisms are not well understood, but epigenetic regulation, mediated by DNA methylation and chromatin organization, provides an intricate platform bridging genetics and the environment, and allows for the integration of intrinsic and environmental signals into the genome and subsequent translation of the genome into stable yet adaptive functions in the brain.
 Impaired epigenetic regulation has been implicated in many brain disorders, including monogenetic diseases such as CDKL5-related disorders and Rett Syndrome, and diseases with complex genetic traits such as epilepsy, major depression and autism.

 We are interested in understanding the epigenetic mechanisms that integrate environmental factors with genetic code to govern neural network formation and function in the brain, and how defects in this process may lead to intellectual disability.
 We use a combination of genomic and genetic approaches, together with cellular and behavioral assays in genetically modified mice, to investigate the dynamic changes of the epigenome, the functional interpretation of the epigenome, the molecular basis of adaptive behaviors, and the pathogenic mechanisms of CDKL5 disorder and Rett Syndrome.
 It is our hope to ultimately translate our findings into therapeutic development.

-1) Defining the epigenetic code underlying gene-environment interactions
+1) Understanding the epigenetic memory encoding gene-environment interactions